jnozzi/cocoadev.com/markdown/NSCachedImageRepConversion.md

 ----

 I haven't tested it at home, but I wrote a test on my machine at work, just now, and I discovered a low-down-dirty way to make it work.
 I'm positively ashamed at myself, but it works, and it's a one liner.
-Instead of returning the flipped image,      return General/[[NSImage alloc] initWithData: [image General/TIFFRepresentation]];
+Instead of returning the flipped image,      return [[NSImage alloc] initWithData: [image TIFFRepresentation]];

 it works....